-This is the second time that our transparency report is published under the EU Audit Regulation.
-It includes more information than the transparency report issued under the prior regulation.
-Transparency is consistent with our values.
+We publish our transparency report under the EU Audit Regulation for the third time.
+Transparency is consistent with our values

-In this report we provide information on our company and describe key measures that we take to ensure the quality of the audits and other assurance engagements performed by us.
+In this report we provide information on our company and describe how we ensure our quality in audits and other assurance engagements.
 Quality is a cornerstone in our business.

-Mikko Nieminen CEO

-PricewaterhouseCoopers Oy

-PricewaterhouseCoopers Oy ('PwC Finland') is a Finnish company established in 1954, and it has the status of an audit firm.
-The services of our firm cover audit and other assurance services, consultancy services, transaction services as well as tax and legal services.
+Mikko Nieminen CEO PricewaterhouseCoopers Oy PricewaterhouseCoopers Oy ('PwC Finland') is a Finnish company established in 1954, and it has the status of an audit firm.
+The services of our firm include management consultancy services, transaction services, tax and legal services, risk management services as well as audit and other assurance services.

-We are part of the global PwC network of firms, through which we are committed to delivering high quality services.
-The Network serves clients in 158 countries with more than 250,000 people.
-The purpose of our activities (PwC purpose) is to build trust in society and solve our clients' important problems.
+We are part of the global PwC network of firms through which we are committed to delivering high quality services.
+The Network operates in 157 countries with more than 276,000 people.
+At PwC, the purpose of our activities (PwC purpose) is to build trust in society and solve important problems.

-This transparency report for our financial year ended 30 June 2018 has been prepared by virtue of the EU Audit Regulation No 537/2014, and the information included in it is as of the end of the financial year.
+This transparency report for our financial year ended 30 June 2019 has been prepared by virtue of the EU Audit Regulation No 537/2014, and the information included in it is as of the end of the financial year.
 This report together with its appendices includes the information required in Article 13 of the Regulation.
-The report is an important part of our communication with our clients, their board and management as well as with investors, regulators and our other stakeholders.
+The report is an important part of our communication with our clients, their boards and management as well as with investors, regulators and our other stakeholders.